SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     A few notable settings are:
     * Byte limit for the size of a returned value
     * Max number of rows to display
-    * Indicate potential SQL errors can be used to disable the syntax parser
+    * Indicate potential SQL errors can be used to enable or disable the syntax parser
     * Auto-save contents of SQL consoles

    ![](images/DBX_Settings.png)